 There are several reasons why footage may appear grainy:

 Part 4.
-Best-Alternative: Denoise Video with the Top AI Video Upscaler
+Best-Alternative: Denoise After Effects with AI Video Upscaler

 HitPaw Video Enhancer's key feature is its AI-based denoising technology, which can effectively reduce noise and grain in low-resolution videos.
 It has advanced noise reduction algorithms that can remove unwanted noise without affecting the original audio.

 The following are the most popular features of HitPaw Video Enhancer:

 - AI-based denoising technology that effectively reduces noise and grain in low-resolution videos.